-Prior to the closing of the Merger, there were outstanding shares of DTIH Series A redeemable convertible preferred stock ("the "redeemable convertible preferred stock"), which was classified outside of permanent equity in mezzanine equity on the unaudited condensed consolidated balance sheets as it was redeemable on a fixed date.
+Prior to the closing of the Merger, there were outstanding shares of DTIH Series A redeemable convertible preferred stock (the "Redeemable Convertible Preferred Stock"), which was classified outside of permanent equity in mezzanine equity on the unaudited condensed consolidated balance sheets as it was redeemable on a fixed date.

-Upon the closing of the Merger, all of the redeemable convertible preferred stock was canceled in exchange for DTIC common stock and the right to receive cash.
-Accordingly, there was no redeemable convertible preferred stock outstanding as of September 30, 2023.
-As of December 31, 2022, the carrying value of the redeemable convertible preferred stock outstanding was \$17.9 million.
+Upon the closing of the Merger, all of the Redeemable Convertible Preferred Stock was canceled in exchange for DTIC common stock and the right to receive cash.
+Accordingly, there was no Redeemable Convertible Preferred Stock outstanding as of March 31, 2024 or December 31, 2023.